emilybache/Racing-Car-Katas/TDDMicroExercises/README.md

 The TicketDispenser class is designed to be used to manage a queuing system in a shop.
 There may be more than one ticket dispenser but the same ticket should not be issued to two different customers.

-## A possible solution
+## After you've had a go yourself

-Here you find one of the possible solutions for the exercise: [proposed solution.] (https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/tree/master/TDDMicroExercises.ProposedSolution)
+Here you find possible solutions for the exercises: [proposed solution.] (https://github.com/emilybache/TDDwithMockObjectsAndDesignPrinciples/tree/master/TDDMicroExercises.ProposedSolution)
 Feel free to send your comments and questions.